5 Fundamentals of XeriscapeA guide to drought resistant plants, irrigation, soils, mulch & style

 Mulch availability is different in each region with the most cost-effective choices originating close by.
 For example, the southwest has always relied on naturalistic fine gravels.
 In the Pacific Northwest, forest industry byproducts such as wood chips and ground bark are cost effective.
 In the south, pine needle mulch is standard.

 Use this design sheet to help you create the perfect xeriscape landscape.
 You'll get ideas for color, décor, materials, plants and fabric.
 It is a great starting point for any water-wise landscaping project.

 View all Landscape Design Style Guides

-Do not assume that all xeriscapes look like a southwestern desert scene.
+Don't assume that all xeriscapes look like a southwestern desert scene.
 Mediterranean species have long been used in European gardens, and these can lend a formal French style or a rural Tuscan feel while conserving water.
-Drought resistant plants from Africa and Australia can be chameleons, lending character and color to virtually any theme or style.
-Your designer knows that conservation is as easy as specifying a drought resistant alternative to a water loving tree or shrub.
-So long as this alternative is well adapted to the local climate, your xeriscape style is only as limited as your designer's knowledge of plants.
+Drought-resistant plants from Africa and Australia can be chameleons, lending character and color to virtually any theme or style.
+Conservation can be as easy as finding a drought-resistant alternative to a water-loving tree or shrub.

-For anyone contemplating a xeriscape, selecting an experienced designer is vital to success.
-Not all are keyed into this palette of un-thirsty plants, and may lack direct knowledge of western natives that are finicky about water in the wrong season.
-The skill set in demand is a firm knowledge of both local native species used for landscaping, plus the array of imported species from dry climates around the world that expand our options considerably.
+For anyone contemplating a xeriscape, researching local native species used for landscaping, plus the array of imported species from dry climates around the world, is key to your success.
 There is no better way to make your home environmentally green and create a model landscape for water conservation.